alex-mike-mark/TeamLedgeSoftEng/README.txt

 ###New Features and Where to Find Them###
 The major features implemented in this release are:
-The ability to view a list of Workouts, found by mashing the workouts button on the dashboard.
-The ability to view a list of Exercises, found by mashing the exercises button on the dashboard.
-The ability to view details of workouts, found by mashing one of the workouts in the workouts list view.
+The ability to view a list of Workouts, found by pressing the "Workouts" button on the application's home screen The ability to view a list of Exercises, found by pressing the "Exercises" button on the application's home screen The ability to view details of workouts, found by pressing on one of the workouts in the workouts list view.
-The ability to view your workout schedule, found by mashing the workout schedule button on the dashboard.
+The ability to view your workout schedule, found by pressing the "Workout Schedule" button on the dashboard.